-The Exchange and Study Abroad team (Careers, Employability and Skills) will forward the names and contact details of selected Queen's students to the Erasmus/International Office at the partner university.
+The Global Opportunitites Team (Careers, Employability and Skills) will forward the names and contact details of selected Queen's students to the Erasmus/International Office at the partner university.
 We request that they send each student information about admission to the university, and with regard to accommodation.
 However, it is your responsibility to ensure that you have completed any required application forms in time.
 Please check the website of the destination university for information/application forms and/or a contact email, and ask your Queen's Erasmus Programme Director, for advice if necessary.

 Your School Placement Co-ordinator will notify your employer of your nomination and advise you on accommodation issues.